zyteo/Snake_and_ladders/readme.md

 12 sept - created draw io file to draw out logic for game, added some js logic 13 sept - created word file for pre proj planning
 14 sept - filled in the word file, added 10 tiles to test 15 sept - added more to pre project planning doc, worked on some js code.
 Struggled very badly trying to draw the snakes and ladders on the board with js.
-Decide that I will use image to overlay.
+Decide that I will use image to overlay. (this was the night where I was actually reconsidering my game choice of snake and ladders and wanted to switch to another game)
-16 sept - started working on js logic, adding event listener. also mini test game worked, will scale up from here
+16 sept - started working on js logic, adding event listener. also mini test game worked, will scale up from here.
+Made the 10x10 board, added the pieces, worked on some css to make it look abit nicer.
+Simon's advice on pieces was to create a div with the pieces, and then overlay on the tables.
+Great idea, originally I wanted to remove/add class of "circle1" each round, struggled with it

 Plan: Moksha-Patamu (Snake and Ladders) - classic board game
 rules: https://www.ymimports.com/pages/how-to-play-snakes-and-ladders